eric-cyber-git/IR_Tools/README.md

 1. Run ArtifactCollector.ps1 on a clean system and move results to the baseline folder.

-2. Run it again on the target system and move those results to the target folder.
+2. Run it again on the target system and move those results to the target folder on your analysis machine.

 3. Run CSV_Merge.py on your analysis machine.